 Security – Being an encrypted overlay to public internet, SD-WAN is inherently secure, but many companies want to utilise the benefits of local internet breakout.
 Which is where SASE (Secure Access Service Edge) comes in.
 This is a relatively new type of architecture that combines the native security abilities of SD-WAN with cloud-centric security to connect and protect users wherever they are.
 Some of DigitalWell’s biggest partners, such as Palo Alto, Cisco and Fortinet and leading in the way in the development of SASE.

 The beauty of SASE is that it reduces complexity while increasing security functionality.
 The exact same level of security control, visibility and protection can be extended to all users – whether in the office or at home.
 Gartner expects that by 2025, 65% of SD-WAN users will have incorporated SASE into their networks, up from 10% in 2022.

 Get the best solution for your needs from DigitalWell

 Traditional enterprise WANs are unable to meet the needs of modern digital businesses, especially given the rise in SaaS apps and hybrid-cloud usage.
 Enterprises also want easier management of multiple connection types across their WAN to improve application performance and the end-user experience.

 That’s exactly what SD-WAN does, which is why more companies are making the switch to the technology.

 Do your users need secure and reliable access to business applications wherever they are located?
 As a Microsoft Modern Workspace and Google Workspace official partner, DigitalWell can provide a fully comprehensive SD-WAN solution, ensuring that every aspect of your end-point environment is optimised for security, availability and performance.
-We can deliver a fully managed solution, if needed, with add-ons such as Voice capabilities from our DW360 product, to deliver maximum benefit for your business needs.
+We can deliver a fully managed solution, if needed, with add-ons such as Internet connectivity, or Voice capabilities from our DW360 product, to deliver maximum benefit for your business needs.